The first printed folio map of North America and the most iconic American chart of the 16th century.

 Joao Vaz Corte-Real (Corterealis), John Scolvus, and the Pining Expedition of the 1470s

 The chart is given legitimacy by revealing some of the many voyages of exploration that have informed its compilation.
 All the annotations are written in Latin to give the map more status and applicability.
 The substantial swathes of text — especially in the interior and some off the east coast — mainly refer to voyages of discovery that have mapped the various regions, which in unison form the continental impression.
-Some of the referenced explorers are still celebrated today, such as Giovanni da Verrazzano and Sir Walter Raleigh.
-Others, like Sebastian Cabot (John Cabot’s son), Jean Ribault, and the Danish expedition of John Scolvus and Joao Vaz Corte-Real (Corterealis), have largely been forgotten but were clearly pertinent during De Jode’s time.
-The references to the Scolvus/Corterealis voyage are perhaps the most interesting in this regard, partly because they figure prominently and repeatedly and partly because this is an expedition about which even many historians are unaware.
+Some referenced explorers, such as Giovanni da Verrazzano and Sir Walter Raleigh, are still celebrated today.
+Others, like Sebastian Cabot (John Cabot’s son), Jean Ribault, and the Danish expedition of John Scolvus and Joao Vaz Corte-Real (Corterealis), have largely been forgotten but were pertinent during De Jode’s time.
+The references to the Scolvus/Corterealis voyage are perhaps the most interesting, partly because they figure prominently and repeatedly and partly because this is an expedition that even many historians are unaware of.

 Around 1473, the Danish King sent out a maritime expedition.
-At its head, he placed two German privateers, Didrik Pining and Hans Porthorst, whom two experienced navigators accompanied: the Portuguese Joao Vaz Corte-Real (also written ‘Corterealis’) and John Scolvus.
-A number of historical sources independently suggest that this expedition reached the shores of Newfoundland around 1475.
+He placed two German privateers at its head, Didrik Pining and Hans Porthorst, whom two experienced navigators accompanied: the Portuguese Joao Vaz Corte-Real (also written ‘Corterealis’) and John Scolvus.
+Several historical sources independently suggest that this expedition reached the shores of Newfoundland around 1475.
 However, modern historians have questioned this notion, believing Greenland to be a more plausible candidate.
-Portuguese sources from the late 1470s speak of a Terra Nova do Bacalhau (New Land of Cod) discovered by Corte-Real, whereas Gemme Frisius’ 1536 globe and a document associated with Frobisher’s first voyage in 1575 both mention a passage between Greenland and Terra Corterealis (Newfoundland?), which Scolvus had piloted in 1476.
+Portuguese sources from the late 1470s speak of a Terra Nova do Bacalhau (New Land of Cod) discovered by Corte-Real.
+In contrast, Gemme Frisius’ 1536 globe and a document associated with Frobisher’s first voyage in 1575 mention a passage between Greenland and Terra Corterealis (Newfoundland?), which Scolvus piloted in 1476.

-Figure 4: Multiple references to the Danish expedition of Scolvus and Corterealis, the veracity of which is questioned by modern scholars, suggest it was an important source for 16th-century cartographers.
+Figure 4: Multiple references to the Danish expedition of Scolvus and Corterealis, the veracity of which is questioned by modern scholars, suggest it was an essential source for 16th-century cartographers.

-To what degree these accounts have the full weight of history behind them is difficult to assess — indeed, debates over this contentious issue have raged for decades.
-It is important to note, however, that De Jode’s map, like the Frisius globe, clearly uses the toponyms and topography associated with the Scolvus expedition.
+To what degree these accounts have the total weight of history behind them is difficult to assess — indeed, debates over this contentious issue have raged for decades.
+However, it is essential to note that De Jode’s map, like the Frisius globe, clearly uses the toponyms and topography associated with the Scolvus expedition.
 This suggests that Scolvus may have been a more commonly known and accepted source in the 16th century.
-Thus, while modern scholarship has cast considerable doubt as to the veracity (or rather geographical accuracy) of Scolvus’ claims, this skepticism was not present in the late 16th century.
+Thus, while modern scholarship has cast considerable doubt about the veracity (or rather geographical accuracy) of Scolvus’ claims, this skepticism was not present in the late 16th century.
 De Jode’s map reveals that the report of these now-undervalued explorers was hugely influential when conceptualizing the new continent cartographically in the 16th century.

 Giovanni da Verrazzano